chef/automate/components/docs-chef-io/content/automate/architectural_overview.md

 ### AuthZ Service

-This service provides the API to determine which actions a requestor is allowed to take on in Chef Automate.
+This service provides the API to determine which actions a requester is allowed to take on in Chef Automate.

 ### AuthN Service

-This service provides the API to verify a requestor is allowed to interact with Chef Automate.
+This service provides the API to verify a requester is allowed to interact with Chef Automate.

 ### Teams Service